Get Immediate Treatment Help

 North Carolina has a wide selection of drug and alcohol treatment programs.
 Each one of these facilities that offer drug and alcohol rehab in North Carolina has something different to offer.
 When you are thinking about which center to choose, you should consider your specific needs for treatment and the city where you’d like to receive help.
 At Get Treatment, we can help you find the North Carolina drug and alcohol treatment program that’s right for you.

 The type of addiction treatment program you need will depend on your history with substance abuse, as well as your current physical health and your history with treatment services.
 Some common treatment therapies and models available in North Carolina include:

 • Counseling: Counseling can be both for the addicted individual as well as their family and loved ones.
 It can be one on one or in group form.

 • Inpatient rehabilitation: This program involves residing at the rehabilitation facility during treatment.
 Therefore, the addict can solely focus on their sobriety without outside influences.
-Services such as detox, individual, group and family addiction counseling, relapse prevention training and aftercare services are all available at residential treatment centers in North Carolina.
+Services such as detox, individual therapy, group and family addiction counseling, relapse prevention training and aftercare services are all available at residential treatment centers in North Carolina.

 • Medical Detox: This is a program where a person can receive medical support while they undergo withdrawals from a particular substance.
 Medical detox is necessary for those with serious addictions, as symptoms of withdrawal have the potential to be fatal.